 Inventory Repurchase Obligations: We periodically enter into same-party sell/buy transactions, whereby we sell certain refined product inventory and subsequently repurchase the inventory in order to facilitate delivery to certain locations.
 Such sell/buy transactions are accounted for as inventory repurchase obligations, under which proceeds received under the initial sale are recognized as an inventory repurchase obligation that is subsequently reversed when the inventory is repurchased.
-We received proceeds of \$6.3 million for each of the three months ended March 31, 2024 and 2023, and subsequently repaid \$6.6 million and \$7.0 million, respectively, under these sell/buy transactions.
+For the six months ended June 30, 2024 and 2023, we received proceeds of \$6.3 million for each of the three months ended March 31, 2024 \$13.1 million and 2023, \$12.3 million, respectively, and subsequently repaid \$6.6 million \$13.6 million and \$7.0 million \$13.4 million, respectively, under these sell/buy transactions.